ANU9860/whatsapp-chat-analysis/README.md

 virtualenv is a tool to create isolated Python environments.
 Since Python 3.3, a subset of it has been integrated into the standard library under the venv module.
 The venv module does not offer all features of this library, to name just a few more prominent:

--is slower (by not having the app-data seed method),
+-is slower (by not having the app-data seed method)

 -is not as extendable,